 Furman began working at The First National Bank and Trust of Newtown and enrolled at Bucks as an accounting major.
 Today, with 30 years of work behind her and as the bank’s Executive Vice President, Furman can say, “I wanted to do something very important and feel very fulfilled in my job.
 But I never really thought of myself in an executive position.
 Not that I couldn’t, but that I never saw how that might be possible.”

 “But once I started Bucks—once you get through your first semester, it empowers you for the next venture.
 What I was exposed to at Bucks slowly got me out of that shell that I was in,” Furman said.

 Personality-wise Furman’s success is a bit shocking.
 “Sometimes I have to pinch myself to see if it’s really me.
 I have always wanted to make a difference.
 Not only am I involved with the college, but that’s opened up other doors in the community where I’m serving on other boards where I can make a contribution.
 And, I’m not shy about that anymore.”

 Furman has volunteered with Bucks County Opportunity Council for about 10 years and recently began serving on its board.
 She also serves as President of the Board of Directors of the Bucks County Community College Foundation after having held other board positions.
-She appreciates the helpfulness and support of Tobi Bruhn, Jean Holmes and Christina McGinley of the foundation who continue to challenge her.
+She appreciates the helpfulness and support of Tobi Bruhn, Jenny Salisbury and Christina McGinley of the foundation who continue to challenge her.

 Students who are returning to school after a long hiatus or who are fresh out of high school are not always sure what they want to do with their lives but, Furman said, “Bucks is that place to become sure.
 Bucks will give you that well-rounded first step to make that decision.”